valinet/sws/README.md

-# sws
+# Simple Window Switcher
-sws (Simple Window Switcher) is an Alt-Tab replacement for Windows written in C.
+Simple Window Switcher (sws) is an Alt-Tab replacement for Windows.

 ![Build status](https://github.com/valinet/sws/actions/workflows/build.yml/badge.svg)

 ## Example usage
 An application which implements this is [ExplorerPatcher](https://github.com/valinet/ExplorerPatcher).
-This project can also be compiled in a library and used standalone in your current workflow.
+This project can also be compiled as a library and used standalone in your current workflow.

 ## Compiling